.WAFL (l01p>!/ձntry(dII@}9x@Ԃ[e!/ձ#|url 7http://compsci.hunter.cuny.edu/~epstein/html/forr.htmlmime text/htmlhntt"13416b-22a5-34389280"hvrsdata

 |

 FORRFORR is a satisficing architecture for learning and problem solving.
 Its premise is that agreement among reactivity, heuristics, planning, and search is a valid decision- making principle.
 A FORR-based program learns to specialize general domain expertise into problem-class specific expertise.
 An implemented FORR shell supports domain-specific development.
 FORR explores the relationship among reactivity, heuristics, and search.
-Applications include Hoyle for game playing, Ariadne for robot path finding and ACE for constraint satisficing.
+Applications include Hoyle for game playing, Ariadne for robot path finding and ACE for constraint satisfaction.
 Each of them has demonstrated substantial, learned expertise after relatively little training.

 Current Work - The integration of planning with high-level reasoning.